Dodgers–Padres rivalry: 1960s

 The first meeting between the two teams occurred during the seventh game of the 1969 season at Dodger Stadium on April 15, 1969.
 In the beginning, it seemed like it could be a pitchers’ duel.
-With Johnny Podres on the mound for the Padres, facing his old team in what would be his final season in the majors, and Claude Osteen for the Dodgers, the first four innings passed so quickly and uneventfully that you could have blinked and missed them.
-But then the bottom of the fifth hit, and things fell apart.
-A groundout gave way to a walk, three consecutive singles, and yet another walk, before Andy Kosco hit a grand slam that put the Dodgers ahead 6-0.
-Afterwards, Osteen limited the Padres to only three hits, the Dodger lineup piled eight more runs with the final score being 14-0.
+With Johnny Podres on the mound for the Padres, facing his old team in his final season in the majors, and Claude Osteen for the Dodgers, the first four innings passed quickly and uneventfully.
+But things fell apart for the Padres in the bottom of the fifth inning: A groundout gave way to a walk, three consecutive singles, and yet another walk, before Andy Kosco hit a grand slam that put the Dodgers ahead 6–0.
+Afterwards, Osteen limited the Padres to only three hits, the Dodger lineup piled eight more runs with the final score being 14–0.
 It was the Padres’ fourth consecutive loss after beginning their existence with a sweep of the Houston Astros before getting swept by the San Francisco Giants.
-The next day, they piled another nine runs on the Padres, who were only able to muster up a lone run in response.
-The Padres would go on to finish their inaugural season with a 52-110 record, and it would be nearly a decade before they would manage a winning season.
+The next day, they piled another nine runs on the Padres, who only mustered a lone run in response.
+The Padres finished their inaugural season with a 52–110 record and did not have a winning season for nearly a decade.